Injective Labeled Oriented Trees are Aspherical: Altering LOT-presentations and orienta tions

-\bewanf The LOT $\cP'$ is compressed because we assumed $\cP$ to be reduced.
+\bewanf Consider the quotient LOT $\cP'$ obtained from $\cP$ by collapsing each $\cT_i$ to a vertex $t_i$.
+The LOT $\cP'$ is compressed.
 In order to see this assume $\cP'$ is not compressed.
-Then there exists a $\cT_i$ and an edge $e$ in $\cP$ not contained in $\cT_i$ but connected to $\cT_i$ that has label $a_i$ where $a_i$ is a vertex of $\cT_i$.
+Then there exists a $\cT_i$ and an edge $e$ in $\cP$ not contained in $\cT_i$ but connected to $\cT_i$ that is labeled with a vertex $t$ from $\cT_i$.
 Since we assume $\cT_i$ to be a maximal proper sub-LOT the union $\cT_i\cup e=\cP$, otherwise $\cT_i\cup e$ would be a larger proper sub-LOT.
 Since $\cT_i$ is a sub-LOT, the vertex of $e$ that is not in $\cT_i$ does not occur as edge label in $\cP$.
 But then $\cP$ is not boundary reduced, contradicting our assumption that $\cP$ is reduced.